This website uses cookies to ensure you get the best experience on our website. Learn more

 Cyber insurance requirements for Active Directory

-But what does this all mean for your organization?
-One area that insurance underwriters are heavily scrutinizing is Active Directory access controls for those still using Microsoft’s on-premises identity and access management system for authentication and access permissions.
-Due to identity and password compromise remaining one of the top threats for a cyberattack, insurance companies want to understand more details about privileged account use and visibility, offboarding processes, and authentication policies.
+One area that insurance underwriters are heavily scrutinizing is Active Directory access controls.
+Especially for those still using Microsoft’s on-premises identity and access management system for authentication and access permissions.
+Due to identity and password compromise remaining one of the top threats for a cyberattack, insurance companies want to understand more details about privileged account use and visibility, offboarding processes, and password policies.

 As cybersecurity becomes more critical and complex, cyber insurance rates will continue to rise in order to provide maximum coverage.
 But there are certain policies and security measures your company can put into practice to reduce the insurance rate needed.